 • Continue

-The ‘Delete customer’ object can be used to delete a contact from the database.
+The ‘Remove customer’ object can be used to delete a contact from the database.
 This is useful if you only want to keep a contact in your database temporarily (e.g. for Forward-to-a-friend campaigns).

 This action cannot be undone.